Kalaiz/cuedes/README.md

 ### 🔖 References:
-- Learned a gradle way to hide API key from this [google codelab](https://codelabs.developers.google.com/codelabs/maps-platform-101-android#3)
+- Learned a gradle way to hide API key from this [google codelab](https://codelabs.developers.google.com/codelabs/maps-platform-101-android#3).
-- [Google Map ApiDemos repository](https://developers.google.com/maps/documentation/android-sdk/lite) by Google; Although some parts were obsolete, it gave me gotchas on the usage of the API alongside with `ViewGroups` such as `RecyclerView`
+- [Google Map ApiDemos repository](https://developers.google.com/maps/documentation/android-sdk/lite) by Google; Although some parts were obsolete, it gave me gotchas on the usage of the API alongside with `ViewGroup`s such as `RecyclerView`.
+- XML style for making `BottomSheetDialog` have rounded corners is adapted from this SO [answer](https://stackoverflow.com/a/50619479/11200630).

 ### ⚙️ Installation:
 Note: It will be easier to do the following via a phone.